Ten Years' War (Franche-Comté): Context

 In 1611, Isabella Clara Eugenia of Austria renewed the neutrality pact of 1522 between France and Franche-Comté by Archduchess Margaret of Austria.
 The pact clearly stated that neutrality was to be observed at least until 1640.
 A short-term respite was then granted to Franche-Comté, under the rule of Archduke Albert of Austria and Isabella Clara Eugenia of Austria.

 In 1621, Archduke Albert of Austria died, and at the same time, his nephew Philip IV of Spain acceded to the throne of Spain.
 Isabella Clara Eugenia of Austria died fourteen years later, leaving Franche-Comté to Philip IV.
 Meanwhile, in January 1629, Cardinal Richelieu wrote to Louis XIII: "One could think of Navarre and Franche-Comté as belonging to us, being contiguous to France and easy to conquer whenever and as long as we have nothing else to do."

-Louis XIII, exasperated by the expansion of the "House of Austria", had allied himself with the Protestant Union, composed of the princes of Germany and the Swedish King Gustavus Adolphus.
-Opposing them was the Catholic Liga, composed of Holy Roman Emperor Ferdinand II, the King of Hungary, the Spanish King Philip IV, and Duke Charles IV of Lorraine.
+Louis XIII, incensed by the expansion of the "House of Austria", allied himself with the Protestant Union, consisting of the princes of Germany and the Swedish King Gustavus Adolphus.
+Opposing them was the Catholic Liga, which included the Holy Roman Emperor Ferdinand II, the King of Hungary, the Spanish King Philip IV, and Duke Charles IV of Lorraine.
 However, Gaston, Duke of Orléans, brother of Louis XIII, who was rebelling against him, had connections with Charles IV of Lorraine and Philip IV.

 Louis XIII then broke the Treaty of Neutrality, claiming that Besançon had welcomed Gaston d'Orléans, and on 27 May 1636, declared war, despite the opposition of the Parliament of Dole.

 Initial successes in Franche-Comté (1634-1637)

-The conflict began rather well for the people of Franche-Comté: in 1634, a Swedish attack from Alsace by Otto Louis of Salm-Kyrburg-Mörchingen was countered at Lure, and in 1635, other attacks in the northeast were also repelled.
+The conflict began successfully for the people of Franche-Comté: in 1634, a Swedish attack from Alsace by Otto Louis of Salm-Kyrburg-Mörchingen was countered at Lure, and in 1635, other attacks in the northeast were also repelled.